tymyrddin/blue/source/docs/home/smart/iot.md

 3. Give them a blindfold (Physical lens covers > trusting "software off" switches)
 4. Local storage = No Cloud Drama (Like a diary with a lock instead of a Facebook post)

-Tip: If your camera requires cloud storage, it is not a security device—it is a subscription service with a lens.
+Tip: If your camera requires cloud storage, it is not a security device, it is a subscription service with a lens.

 ## Voice assistants – The eavesdropping "Helpers"